joseeden/joeden/docs/021-Data-Engineering/001-Concepts/002-Storing-Data.md

 ### Database vs. Data Warehouse

 The term "database" is broad and refers to any organized data stored and accessed on a computer.
 A data warehouse is a specific type of database designed for storing and querying structured data to support business analytics.

+## Cloud Computing

+### On-Premises and the Cloud

+Traditionally, companies manage data processing with on-premises servers in dedicated rooms.
+This setup involves high costs for equipment, space, electricity, and maintenance.
+Cloud computing presents a more flexible and cost-effective alternative.

+- **On-Premises**
+  - High initial investment and ongoing maintenance costs
+  - Logistical challenges with moving and scaling
+  - Risk of underutilization during low-traffic periods

+- **Cloud Computing**
+  - Flexible resource usage with rental model
+  - Cost-effective and reduces physical infrastructure needs
+  - Improved latency with global server distribution

+### Cloud Computing for Data Storage

+Cloud computing also enhances database reliability by enabling data replication across various geographic locations, protecting against local disasters.
+However, storing sensitive or confidential data on external servers introduces risks related to security and government surveillance.

+### Multicloud Strategy

+Using multiple cloud providers, known as multicloud, helps reduce dependency on a single vendor, optimize costs, and comply with local regulations.
+It also provides redundancy to mitigate the impact of outages.